Information for Respondents

 When the Office for Equity & Compliance ("OEC") receives a report alleging that a member of the community has violated the Comprehensive Policy, the OEC conducts a preliminary review of the report and offers to meet with the affected party.
 The respondent may or may not be informed of the report.

-The affected party may decide to file a formal complaint.
-The OEC is committed to the timely, equitable, impartial, and thorough resolution of formal complaints.
-If a formal complaint of misconduct has been filed against you, the OEC will inform you of the allegations in a timely manner, in accordance with applicable laws and regulations.
+The affected party may decide to file a complaint.
+The OEC is committed to the timely, equitable, impartial, and thorough resolution of complaints.
+If a complaint of misconduct has been filed against you, the OEC will inform you of the allegations in a timely manner, in accordance with applicable laws and regulations.
 Throughout any resolution procedure, your perspective will be considered equitably and impartially.

 - All relevant evidence is evaluated objectively, including evidence that suggests responsibility and evidence that suggests no responsibility.